telekom/gateway-kong-charts/README.md

 ### readinessProbe & livenessProbe

-Stargate is fully operational only when both components Kong and Jumper are operational.
+This Gateway is fully operational only when both components Kong and Jumper are operational.
 This is especially important when deploying as "Rolling Update" in customer environments.
-For this reason, each container deployed in stargate pod has its own settings for `readinessProbe`, `livenessProbe` and configurable initial delays.
+For this reason, each container deployed in a stargate pod has its own settings for `readinessProbe`, `livenessProbe` and configurable initial delays.

 The Probe-URLs are configured as follows:
 - `http://localhost:8100/status` as readiness probe for Kong